Search

 To clean up the Source Site: (Option1)

-Remove the PD containing the Source File Server
+Remove the PD containing the Source File Server, remove Schedule first.

 The use putty to connect to the cluster as nutanix